QuestPDF/QuestPDF-Documentation/docs/api-reference/text.md

 ### Sections

-It is also possible to access specific page
+It is possible to retrieve pagination data for a named section of your document.

 ```csharp
 // define your section somewhere in the document: